-Each week is titled and followed by topics and guiding questions that fit the title (or theme).
+Each unit is titled and followed by topics that fit the title (or theme).
 Supporting readings and listenings (sound) are also provided.
-No more than 20-25 pages of reading and 10-20 minutes of listening will be assigned for each class period.
+No more than approximately 20-25 pages of reading and 10-20 minutes of listening will be assigned for each class period.
 Preparatory listenings are expected to be done before class meetings; listenings will be used and discussed in class, but usually in the form of shortened excerpts.
 In the case that a podcast replaces reading assignments, the podcast will be no more than 60 minutes in length.

 Professor-led class meetings will pose question(s) for students to discuss in small groups (PODs) to foster Socratic questioning and discussion.
 These meetings will also be used introduce new concepts and foster collective listening experiences.
-With a large cap of 132 students, will use platforms such as Kahoot, Top Hat, and Poll Everywhere to encourage participation from all students and promote faculty-student interaction.
-Real-time polls and quizzes will not only provide launching points for discussion but can also identify concepts that need further clarification.
 TA-led class periods are designed to foster active student participation through targeted discussions and small student group activities.
 TAs will design Breakout Section Assignments in coordination with the primary instructor and according to needs of each individual section.

-Week 1: Nature, Culture, and Musical Eco-Literacy
+Week 1: Musical Eco-Literacy